gaetanobleone/data-visualization-in-netflix/README.md

 Overview:

 In this project, the goal had been to demonstate the affective utilization of sql, python, and excel for managing, and analyzing data reagrding television series, and movies on the site Netflix; the dataset was sourced from an external site, that is Kaggle.
+In addition, this project displays the use of the following skills...

+* data import
+* data export
+* data cleaning
+* data visualization

 ## Description